cjhines7/MXCM---M3U-XMLTV-Channel-Matcher/README.md

 -   `m3u_folder`: The directory where your M3U files are located and/or will be downloaded.
 -   `xmltv_folder`: The directory where your XMLTV files are located and/or will be downloaded.
+-   `output_m3u_folder`: The output directory where your M3U files are saved.
+-   `output_xmltv_folder`: The output directory where your XMLTV files are saved.
 -   `fuzzy_threshold`: The default matching score (0-100) required to consider a channel "matched".
 -   `player_path`: The command to launch your media player (e.g., `vlc`, `C:\Program Files\VLC\vlc.exe`).